 First up, the Château de Versailles is one of the most popular day trips from Paris.
 Visiting Versailles is an easy trip from the city, and you can spend the entire day learning about the palace and walking around the grounds.
-The best way to visit Château de Versailles is by a private day tour.
+A private day tour is the best way to visit Château de Versailles.

-After you tour the palace, you can enjoy the luxurious gardens that are spread over 230 acres and have more than 210,000 flowers.
+After you tour the palace, you can enjoy the luxurious gardens spread over 230 acres with more than 210,000 flowers.
 A day trip from Paris provides ample time to enjoy a guided tour of the palace and the gardens.
 While visiting the gardens, visit Marie Antoinette’s Hamlet (The Queen’s Hamlet) in the Trianon garden section.
 Marie Antoinette loved to spend her afternoons here, away from the palace.

 Visiting Château de Versailles is also one of the best things to do in Paris with kids.
 Kids of all ages enjoy learning the history of Versailles while running around the beautiful rooms and playing in the extensive garden.